bobalicious/amoss/README.md

 ### Constructing and using a Test Double

 Amoss can be used to build simple stub objects - AKA Configurable Test Doubles, by:
-* Constructing an `Amoss_Instance`, passing it the type of the class you want to 'stub out'.
+* Constructing an `Amoss_Instance`, passing it the type of the class you want to make a double of.
 * Asking the resulting 'controller' to generate a Test Double for you.

 ```java